tiansss/GraphPlan/README.md

 # GraphPlan

-Java implementation of Graph Plan Algorithm.
+Java implementation of Graph Plan Algorithm in Artificial Intelligence.